umd-lib/orcid-portal/README.md

 assist with this process.
 Simply copy the "env_example" file to ".env" and fill out the parameters as appropriate.

+## Environment Banner

+In keeping with [SSDR policy][2], an "environment banner" will be displayed at the top of each page when running on non-production servers, indicating whether the application is running on a "Local", "Development", or "Staging" server.
+This banner does _not_ appear on production systems.

+The environment banner will attempt to auto-detect the correct environment.
+To override this auto-detection functionality (or to modify it for testing), an "ENVIRONMENT_BANNER" environment variable can be used with any of the following values (which are case-insensitive):

+* "Local"
+* "Development"
+* "Staging"
+* "Production" - This is only needed to force the "production" setting (i.e., not show the banner) on a server that would otherwise show some other value.
+  Production systems do _not_ need to set this value.

 ## Application Monitoring

 The application can be monitored using the "/ping" URL path.
 This path does